matthewp/views-the-hard-way/readme.md

 It is a __pattern__, not a library.
 This document explains how to write views in such a way as to avoid the [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) problems that commonly occur when writing low-level imperative code.

-We call this technique *the hard way* because it askews abstractions in favor of directness.
+We call this technique *the hard way* because it eschews abstractions in favor of directness.

 ### Advantages over frameworks